alessandromigliore/InteractiveClassicalArt/Third delivery/Architecture.md

 data collection, processing, visualization, and device management.
-It enables device connectivity via industry standard IoT protocols - MQTT, CoAP and HTTP and supports both cloud and on-premises deployments.
+It enables device connectivity via industry standard IoT protocols - MQTT, CoAP and, HTTP and supports both cloud and on-premises deployments.
 ThingsBoard combines scalability, fault-tolerance and performance so you will never lose your data.